List of Downton Abbey characters: John Bates

 He and Anna fall in love, but he explains he has yet to divorce his estranged wife, Vera.
 Vera comes to Downton only to inform Bates that if he does not come away with her, she will sell the scandalous story of the death of Kemal Pamuk in Mary's bed to the newspapers, which could ruin the reputation of Downton Abbey.
 Bates goes with her, and it is thought that his romance with Anna is over.

 He returns to Downton, having apparently settled affairs with his wife, but Miss O'Brien contacts Vera and once again, she returns to cause more trouble.
 She manages to stop the divorce that Mr Bates thought was a foregone conclusion, and he goes to London to confront her.
 After his return, he receives a telegram informing him of her death.
 It is revealed that she was poisoned by eating rat poison cooked in a pie, and Bates is put under suspicion.

 Anna insists that they marry so that she will have legal rights if the worst happens.
 Bates is subsequently charged with murder.
 He is arrested in front of the entire Downton staff after Lavinia's funeral and is put on trial, during which some other staff members at Downton and Robert are called to testify.
 The evidence does not portray Bates in a good light; the jury finds him guilty of the murder of his wife, and he is sentenced to be hanged.
 Determined to prove him innocent, Anna and Robert try to appeal the decision and are successful in reducing Bates's sentence from execution to life imprisonment.

 After visiting Bates in prison, Anna declares that she will not rest until Bates had been proven completely innocent and is free.
 She searches for anyone Vera may have been in contact with, and finds a neighbour who saw her the day of her death.
 The neighbour mentions she saw Vera cleaning crust from under her nails, confirming she made the pie herself.
 Although the neighbour at first recants her story, she eventually gives a statement that clears Bates, who is freed from prison, returns to Downton, and moves into a nearby cottage with Anna.

-It is Bates who intervenes to save Thomas's prospects after he attempts to seduce Jimmy, as he is unwilling to see another man lose his livelihood due to the schemes of others.
+It is Bates who intervenes to save Thomas's prospects after he was to be sacked for his attempt to kiss the new footman Jimmy, as he is unwilling to see another man lose his livelihood owing to the schemes of others.
 Deducing that Miss O'Brien is pressuring Jimmy to have Mr Carson demand Thomas leave Downton with no reference, he informs Lord Grantham of the details, and asks Thomas to give him a weapon to use against his former ally.